pflagerd/code-editor-flask/README.md

 ./RUNME
 ```

-You should see something like:
+In the shell from which you just executed `./RUNME` you should see something like:
 ```
  * Serving Flask app 'app'
  * Debug mode: on